LanceMcCarthy/akeyless-action/README.md

 # AKeyless GitHub Action

+> [!TIP]
+> Akeyless now has an action availiable!
+You can find it here https://github.com/akeyless-community/akeyless-github-action.
+It has many more authentication mechanisms.
+> Note that I *will* continue to maintain this repo, at least until Akeyless fixing a bug with AAD dynamic secrets.

 This action will login to AKeyless using JWT or IAM authentication and then fetch secrets and/or provision AWS access via a dynamic producer.

 | Workflow | Status |